History of coal mining: Since 1900

 The need to maintain coal supplies (a primary energy source) had figured in both world wars.
 As well as energy supply, coal became a very political issue, due to conditions under which colliers worked and the way they were treated by colliery owners.
 Much of the 'old Left' of British politics can trace its origins to coal-mining areas, with the main labour union being the Miners' Federation of Great Britain, founded in 1888.
 The MFGB claimed 600,000 members in 1908.
 (The MFGB later became the more centralised National Union of Mineworkers).

 Although other factors were involved, one cause of the UK General Strike of 1926 was concerns colliers had over very dangerous working conditions, reduced pay and longer shifts.

 Technological development throughout the 19th and 20th centuries helped both to improve the safety of colliers and the productive capacity of the collieries in which they worked.
 In the late 20th century, improved integration of coal extraction with bulk industries (such as electrical generation) helped coal maintain its position despite the emergence of alternative energy supplies such as oil, natural gas and, from the late 1950s, nuclear power.
 More recently coal has faced competition from renewable energy sources and bio-fuels.

 Most of the coal mines in Britain were purchased by the government in 1947 and put under the control of the National Coal Board, with only the smaller mines left in private ownership.
 The NUM had campaigned for nationalisation for decades and, once it was achieved, sought to work with the NCB in managing the industry and discouraging strikes.
 Under the chairmanship of Alf Robens, pit closures became widespread as coal's place in energy generation declined.
 The NUM leadership continued to resist calls for strike action, but an unofficial strike began in 1969 after a conference pledge on the hours of surface-workers was not acted upon.
 This was a watershed moment that led to increased spending on the coal industry and a much slower rate of pit closures, as well as the election of more militant officials to the NUM leadership.
-Under the government of Ted Heath, an official strike in 1972 won increased wages after the Wilberforce Commission.
+Under the government of Edward Heath, an official strike in 1972 won increased wages after the Wilberforce Commission.
 Less than two years later, Heath called a general election over another official strike, called after an overtime ban had led to a Three-Day Week in Britain, and lost the election to the Labour Party.
 The wage demands were then met and spending on the industry continued to increase, including the establishment of the new Selby Coalfield.